wildcardcorp/castle.documentation/develop/plone/searching_and_indexing/indexing.rst

 Full-text searching
 --------------------

-Plone provides special index called ``SearchableText`` which is used on the site full-text search.
+Plone provides a special index called ``SearchableText`` which is used on the site's full-text search.
-Your content types can override ``SearchableText`` index with custom method to populate this index with the text they want to go into full-text searching.
+Your content types can override the ``SearchableText`` index with a custom method to populate this index with the text they want to go into full-text searching.

 Below is an example of having ``SearchableText`` on a custom Archetypes content class.